DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-08-10-helping-users-check-how-quickly-courses-are-filling-up.md

 ## What we changed

+For the intial release we have:

-### Updated the reports landing page
+- removed the progress report from the reports page
+- changed the name of the status report
+- made the existing exports work across all organisations

+## How it works

+### Removing the progress report

-This page provides links to the:
+The reports page provides links for:

 - application data export
-- HESA export
+- Higher Education Statistics Agency (HESA) export
 - status of active applications report

-If the user belongs to multiple organisations, the status of active applications report will be listed under an h2 heading for each organisation.
+We’ve removed the link to the application progression report.
+This is because we’ve decided to focus on releasing the status report first.

-### Changed the name of the status report
+### Changing the name of the status report

-The report was previously called ‘Status of applications’.
+The report was previously called ‘status of applications’.

 Research showed that some users expected all statuses to be included, not just those that help users know how quickly their courses are filling up.

-By changing the name of the status report to ‘Status of active applications’, users are less likely to expect the report to include statuses like ‘rejected’.
+By changing the name of the status report to ‘status of active applications’, users are less likely to expect the report to include statuses like ‘rejected’.

-## How it works

-### Status of active applications report

-The caption for the h1 is the name of the organisation which the user accessed on the previous page.
-This page will show all courses which that organisation works on.

-There’s an ‘Export data (CSV)’ link which generates a CSV.

-The courses are listed alphabetically by course name.
-The course name and code will both be displayed.

-If a course has a partner organisation, it’s shown under the course name as grey text.

-## Future considerations
+### Making existing exports work across all organisations

+The user can access a separate status report for each organisation they belong to.
+If they belong to multiple organisations, each one will have an h2 heading with the report underneath.

-At the moment the application data export and HESA export work across multiple organisations.
+In the previous version of this work, we also provided separate application data and HESA exports for each organisation.

-In future these pages will be scoped to a single organisation like the status of active applications report.
+For the intial release, we returned these exports to work across all organisations the user belongs to.
+We plan to change this later.